Audi A3 Sportback Review & Prices

 Decent space for four and good boot space, but glovebox and cup holders aren’t the most useful

 Getting comfortable behind the wheel is easy.
-You get loads of adjustment for you and your passenger’s seat and the steering wheel also offers plenty of movement, which is lucky because it can block your view of the instruments, depending on your driving position.
-The only thing you’ll miss is lumbar adjustment, which is a £260 option.
+You get loads of adjustment for you and your passenger’s seat and the steering wheel also offers plenty of movement.

 Interior storage is mixed.
 The glovebox is only an average size and the cup holders don’t do a great job of holding your 330ml fizzy drinks upright – smooth driving is a must if you want to avoid a sticky mess.
 Also, the cubby under the centre armrest is next to useless for storing anything.

-Better news comes in the forms of a centre console tray that’ll accommodate big phones as well as small ones, two USB plugs in the front and large pockets in all four doors.
+Better news comes in the form of a centre console tray that’ll accommodate big phones, two USB plugs in the front and large pockets in all four doors.
 You also get a hidden cubby under the steering wheel that’s ideal for hiding small valuables.

 Space in the back seats

-Fitting a child seat is easy thanks to the Isofix mounting points in the outer seats and, although you’ll have to move the front seats forward to squeeze in a bulky rear-facing child seat, the same is true on all cars like this.
+Fitting a child seat is easy thanks to the ISOFIX mounting points in the outer seats and, although you’ll have to move the front seats forward to squeeze in a bulky rear-facing child seat, the same is true on most alternatives.

 Boot space

 The Audi A3 Sportback’s boot has a large opening and a 380-litre capacity, which is bang on average for the class.
 In real terms, it can swallow up to five carry-on suitcases.
-That space is the same as the BMW 1 Series, while the Mercedes A-Class falls behind a little with 355 litres.
-Although they're less premium, the Ford Focus does offer 391 litres, while the Skoda Octavia has a cavernous 600-litre space.
+That space is the same as the BMW 1 Series and Volkswagen Golf, while the Mercedes A-Class falls behind a little with 350 litres.
+Although they're less premium, the Honda Civic offers 410 litres, while the Skoda Octavia has a cavernous 600-litre space.

 Setting the adjustable boot floor as high as it goes means you can slide heavy luggage into place, the space below the floor serves as an ideal place to store the parcel shelf and you get a completely flat floor with the rear seats folded down.
 Total luggage capacity sits at 1,200 litres in this configuration.

 Handy features?
-There’s no shortage of those – you get hooks to secure your luggage and your shopping, as well as a 12V socket for powering electricals.
+There’s no shortage of those – you get hooks to secure your luggage and your shopping, as well as a 12V socket for powering electrical appliances.

 Interior style, infotainment and accessories

-Sitting behind the steering wheel, the Audi A3 Sportback feels modern, although its angular design isn’t as understatedly pleasant as the old model’s dashboard and interior quality isn’t as consistent, either.
+Sitting behind the steering wheel, the Audi A3 Sportback feels modern enough, although its angular design isn’t as understatedly pleasant as the old model’s dashboard and interior quality isn’t as consistent, either.

-Okay, so the tops of the front doors and the dashboard get soft-touch plastics, but below eye level, there’s plenty of scratchy stuff to grumble about and the fake stitching on the dash top is, well – odd.
-The BMW 1 Series’ consistently high-quality cabin feels like a level up.
+Okay, so the tops of the front doors and the dashboard get soft-touch plastics, but below eye level, there’s plenty of scratchy stuff to grumble about.
+The BMW 1 Series’ consistently high-quality cabin feels like a level up in terms of materials, though the Audi A3 is really well put together and should stand the test of time better than most alternatives.

-The BMW’s infotainment is also slightly better thanks to its brighter graphics and more logical menus.
-In fairness, Audi's system is still pretty good.
-A large processor means you can swipe through menus quickly and you get physical buttons for the ventilation so there’s no need to dive into menus just to turn up the heater.
+The BMW’s infotainment is also slightly better thanks to its brighter graphics and more logical menus, but we're being picky because Audi's system is still up there with the best of them.
+You can swipe through menus quickly and you get physical buttons for the ventilation so there’s no need to dive into menus just to turn up the heater.

 As you’d expect, Apple CarPlay and Android Auto are standard so it’s easy to mirror your phone’s apps and use its display on the car’s big screen.
 Two USB ports mean you can charge two phones at once.

-Along with the 10.1-inch screen in the centre of the dashboard, you get a 10.25-inch screen behind the steering wheel which looks much better than the tiny screen you get in standard versions of the Mercedes A-Class.
+Along with the 10.1-inch screen in the centre of the dashboard, you get a 10.3-inch 'Virtual Cockpit' screen behind the steering wheel which is class-leading even among other digital instrument displays.

-The basic stereo is fine if you're an avid Radio 4 listener but if you like your tunes with a bit more get-up-and-go, the £1,195 Comfort Pack is, again, worth considering.
-It adds a Bang & Olufsen stereo with a thumping 680W output, 15 speakers and 3D sound.
+The basic stereo is fine if you're an avid Radio 4 listener but if you like your tunes with a bit more get-up-and-go, you'll want the Technology Pack and its upgraded Sonos sound system.

 MPG, emissions and tax